The compressed word problem in relatively hyperbolic groups: Introduction

 We prove the theorem by extending the arguments of \cite{HLS} from hyperbolic to relatively hyperbolic groups.
 Our principal source for results about this class of groups is \cite{AC}.
 In particular, we use the automaticity of groups of that type, proved in \cite[Theorem 7.7]{AC}; however we need to construct a new asynchronously automatic structure, with particular properties that we need.

-We believe that our result remains true if we substitute arbitrary (finitely generated) abelian groups for free abelian groups in the theorem statement, but extending the proof in that way would result in further technical difficulties in a proof that is already highly technical, so we decided not to attempt that.
+We believe that our result remains true if we substitute arbitrary (finitely generated) abelian groups for free abelian groups in the theorem statement but (as we shall explain after the definition of the \emph{components} of a word in Section~\ref{sec:relhyp}) extending the proof in that way would result in further technical difficulties in a proof that is already highly technical, so we decided not to attempt it here.
 It might be more interesting to try to extend the result to groups hyperbolic with respect to a collection of virtually abelian subgroups, but we are not currently able to extend our methods to cover that case in general.

 We introduce basic concepts and notation, including the definitions of straight line programs (\slp) and the compressed word problem, in Section~\ref{sec:defs_notation}, which follows this introduction.
 Section~\ref{sec:relhyp} contains the definition of relatively hyperbolic groups (following Osin \cite{Osin}) and properties of those that we shall need in the article.
-Section~\ref{sec:slp_background} provides basic background material on \slps, Section~\ref{sec:slps_ab} gives some results for \slps associated with finitely generated abelian groups, Section~\ref{sec:gammahat_geom} examines the geometry of the compressed Cayley graph $\widehat{\Gamma}$ of a relatively hyperbolic group $G$ and Section~\ref{sec:slps_relhyp_props} some results for \slps associated with such a group.
+Section~\ref{sec:slp_background} provides basic background material on \slps, Section~\ref{sec:slps_ab} gives some results for \slps associated with finitely generated abelian groups, Section~\ref{sec:gammahat_geom} examines the geometry of the compressed Cayley graph $\widehat{\Gamma}$ of a relatively hyperbolic group $G$, and Section~\ref{sec:slps_relhyp_props} establishes some results for \slps associated with such a group.
 The main result of the article, Theorem~\ref{thm:main}, is proved across the final two sections, Sections~\ref{sec:convert} and \ref{sec:slextcslp}, as the concatenations of two theorems, Theorem~\ref{thm:slextcslp} and Theorem~\ref{thm:convert}.

-We would like to thank Saul Schleimer, for introducing us to the study of the compressed word problem, especially for hyperbolic groups \cite{HLS}, and also Yago Antolin, for some very helpful discussions on the properties of relatively hyperbolic groups and their automatic structures.
+The authors would like to thank Saul Schleimer, for introducing us to the study of the compressed word problem, especially for hyperbolic groups \cite{HLS}, and Yago Antolin, for some very helpful discussions on the properties of relatively hyperbolic groups and their automatic structures.
+We are also grateful to an anonymous referee for a careful reading of the paper and several helpful comments and suggestions.